Lurk/ac2023/readme.md

 Can it be half of it?
 It is.
 Almost.
 I don't know why (too sleepy to figure it out) but the difference between Shoelace formula result and expected area is `perimeter / 2 + 1`.

+## Day 19

+Part one has complicated rules to encode, and maybe I over engineered it a bit.